SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

  Observes for use of attrib.exe with the hide flag.

-The built in Windows utilty attrib.exe can be used by adversaries to hide files and folders from the end user, a form of defense evasion.
+The built in Windows utility attrib.exe can be used by adversaries to hide files and folders from the end user, a form of defense evasion.

 ## Auth0 - High Risk Event